Pointe shoe: Ribbons and elastic band

-A pointe shoe employs two fabric ribbons and an elastic band to secure it to the foot.
+A pointe shoe traditionally employs fabric ribbons and elastic bands to secure it to the foot.
 Most of the work of securing shoes to feet is done by the ribbons.
 The two ribbons wrap around the dancer's ankle in opposite directions, overlapping one another so as to form a cross at the front.
 The ends are then tied together in a knot, which is then tucked under the ribbon on the inside of the ankle to hide it from view.

-The elastic band—which traverses the front of the ankle below the ribbons—keeps the heel of the shoe in place against the foot when the dancer is en pointe.
-Optionally, two overlapped elastic bands may be used on each shoe to increase tension and holding power.
+Ribbons are traditionally made of satin, but manufacturers have begun offering elastic ribbons which may decrease strain around the ankle at the cost of decreased support.
+Satin ribbons are also available with elastic inserts meant to sit over the Achilles tendon, for the alleviation of Achilles tendinitis.

+Elastic may be used to combat specific issues with the attachment of the shoe to the foot.
+For example, a single elastic band over the arch may assist in pulling the shank and sole close to the foot.
+Crossed elastics running from the heel to the sides of the shoe may prevent heel slipping, a common issue in pointe shoes.
+Alternatively, a small elastic loop is sometimes sewn at the back of the heel and the ribbons threaded through before tying in order to pull the back of the shoe up.

 The locations where the band and ribbons attach to a shoe is critical, as incorrect placement can result in a poorly fitting shoe.
 Some dancers choose to sew the ribbons and elastics onto the inside of the shoe, whereas others sew them outside onto the silk exterior.
 Typically, the loose ends of newly sewn ribbons are briefly exposed to open flames to melt them and thus prevent fraying.

+Although ribbons are traditional and required by most classical companies, pointe shoes may be attached in whatever way is functional and convenient for the dancer.
+If the dancer has to quickly change shoes in a performance or between classes, they may choose to only add elastics to allow them to slip the shoes on and off quickly.